What is a Parrot Head?

 Activities:

-Events range from single act concerts or happy hours to the annual Meeting of the Minds in Key West, Florida, which attracts approximately 3,500 Parrotheads each year.
-The several day event, sponsored by the Parrot Heads in Paradise includes live music, but also a Toy Drive for the Monroe County Salvation Army, a blood drive, Zonta Walk for Breast Cancer, raffles and other events to raise money for charities.
+Events range from single act concerts or happy hours to the annual Meeting of the Minds in Gulf Shores, Alabama, which attracts approximately 3,500 Parrot Heads each year.
+The several day event, sponsored by the Parrot Heads in Paradise includes live music, but also a toy drive, a blood drive, run/walk for breast cancer, raffles and other events to raise money for charities.
 Some regional groups will focus on one or two key charities, while others may switch between several.
-Environmental causes, cancer research, Alzheimer’s research and the March of Dimes all have received large donations from Parrothead organizations.
-In 2011, there were 239 Parrothead Club chapters in the United States, Canada and Australia, spanning 3 different countries, 47 states and 3 Canadian provinces.
-The total membership in 2011 was almost 28,000 members.
-In the ten-year period 2002-2011, member clubs of the international Parrothead organization raised over $26.2M to support charitable organizations, and collectively worked almost 2.9 million hours of community service.
+Environmental causes, cancer research, Alzheimer’s research and the March of Dimes all have received large donations from Parrot Head organizations.